kmp360/Introduction-to-Julia/README.md

 What do you need?
 A modern laptop, a strong motivation to learn, and sufficient English proficiency to use the Julia documentation and the course material.

-JULIA COURSE INFORMATION SEPTEMBER 2023
+JULIA COURSE INFORMATION 2023

-Lectures: Everyday September 01 – 30.
+Lectures:

 Preliminary hours: